 It is always a good idea to make a photocopy of your airline tickets and of the pages of your passport that have the number, your photograph and other pertinent information.
 Keep the copies separate from the originals.

-Visas: If you are a U.K. or U.S.A. citizen you will need a visa for Kenya, but no visa is required for Rwanda.
+Visas: If you are a U.K. or U.S.A. citizen you will need a visa for both Kenya and Rwanda, though for both countries the visa can be acquired on arrival.
 If you are not a U.K. or U.S.A. citizen, please consult the Kenya and Rwanda consulate or embassy nearest you for visa requirements to enter Kenya and Rwanda.
-If a visa is required, you are responsible for obtaining it, but importnatly the Kenya visa can be acquired upon arrival at the Nairobi airport, the Rwanda visa you will have to apply on-line beforehand.
+If a visa is required, you are responsible for obtaining it, but importantly the Kenya visa can usually be acquired upon arrival at the Nairobi airport, but for the Rwanda visa you will have to apply on-line beforehand.

 Documents for children under the age of 18, not traveling with both parents: Governments are increasingly requiring that minors under 18 years of age traveling alone, with grandparents, or with one parent/legal guardian only, carry a notarized document signed by both parents or by the parent/legal guardian not traveling with the child.
 We suggest you obtain such a document (noting the age of the child, relationship to traveling adult(s), dates of travel, and destination) to avoid potential problems.
 For example, in the case of divorce, the parent with legal custody must sign the permit, and the accompanying adult must carry proof of this fact.
 In addition, if the child’s surname differs from that of either parent, you may want to carry the child’s birth certificate.